 This year, I think testing and supplementing the right amount for our needs will be particularly important.
 In the UK, we had fewer sunny days than usual last summer, and more of us have the potential to be low on what is one of the most important compounds for healthy immune function.

-Make sure your vitamin D supplement contains the superior, more bioavailable D3 form in place of vitamin D2, which can be harder for the body to utilise.
+Make sure your vitamin D supplement contains the superior, more bioavailable D3 form in place of vitamin D2.
+This is because Vitamin D2 can be harder for the body to utilise.

 Make the most of plant power